Chiwata Station: Station layout

 The station consists of a side platform serving a single track by the coast of Ōmura Bay.
 The station building was built in 1928 and is a timber building with a tiled roof of traditional Japanese design.
 A ramp leads up from the station forecourt to the building but another short flight of steps is needed to access the platform.
 Parking and a bike shed are available at the station forecourt.

 The ticket window is not staffed by JR Kyushu but a kan'i itaku agent has converted the station waiting room into a cafe and also sells some kinds of tickets on site.

-Adjacent stations

 History

 Japanese Government Railways (JGR) opened the station on 20 April 1928 as an additional station on what was then the Nagasaki Main Line.
 On 1 December 1934, another route was given the designation Nagasaki Main Line and the track from Haiki, through Chiwata to Isahaya was designated the Ōmura Line.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, control of the station passed to JR Kyushu.